 U.S. Senator Jon Tester introduces legislation to protect more than 30,000 acres of public land bordering Yellowstone National Park.
 These public lands in Montana’s Park County are the targets of two industrial scale gold mine proposals, which would threaten the national park, the clean water of the Yellowstone River, wildlife and the local economy.
 The legislation does not affect any recreational use of the land including hunting or fishing.
 Read details.

-What is important about the recent protection announcement for Yellowstone by the Departments of Interior and Agriculture?
+What is important about the protection announcement for Yellowstone by the Departments of Interior and Agriculture?

 On Nov.
 21, a two-year time-out on gold exploration near Yellowstone National Park was announced

 by the Department of Interior and Department of Agriculture.
 The gold exploration activity could lead to two large-scale gold mines